shrocky2/SiriGarage/README.md

-YouTube Video Instructions found here: Video Coming Soon!
+YouTube Video Instructions found here: https://youtu.be/wfsYFM-9Dns

 Setting up a Flask web server to control your garage door & display the door status & log usage.
 This Setup can control up to 3 garage doors and can also be controlled using Siri on you iPhone & Apple Watch